daviddpd/vm-bhyve/README-ISCSI.md

 ### Issues

  * FreeBSD bhyve vm's must use extend logical block size of 512.
- * zpools on the virtal block device in the guest, on the iSCSI lun, may fail mountroot with Error 5.
+ * zpools on the virtual block device in the guest, on the iSCSI lun, may fail mountroot with Error 5.
 This seemed to go away, for no apparent reason.
    Possible related to: https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=208882